robidity/solidity-initial-coin-offering/README.md

 ## 📄 TokenPresale.sol

 This smart contract allows to manage the ICO for such ERC20 Token.
-It has the following features:

-*   It can swap BNB for TKN during the presale.
+It is able to swap BNB for TKN during the presale.
-*